Skip to main content

 • Potential for concealment - A combination of the above factors can make it easy for offenders to conceal the use of e‑cigarettes in terms of visual and olfactory indicators.

-The challenges listed above can negatively impact the efficacy of traditional smoke detection methods, including the use of smoke alarms and security monitoring staff.
+The challenges listed above can negatively impact the efficacy of traditional smoke detection methods, including the use of smoke alarms, cigarette detectors and security monitoring staff.
 By installing vape smoke detectors – specifically, devices configured to alert security teams of unfolding events remotely – stakeholders can address vaping incidents more reliably.

 Industries that benefit from vape detection systems